 - Upon defeating Derrick Lynch in Crisis Zone, he is defeated like this.

 - Gunpoint has this happen to the player character at the beginning of the game.
 He gets flung out of his apartment's window, hits the wall of the building next door, and falls through the glass ceiling below him.
-After you get out of the building, it's revealed that he jumped out of the window himself, trying out a pair of "hypertrousers" that lets you jump with enough strength to shatter glass windows, there's even a track in the OST called Defenestraight to my Heart.
+After you get out of the building, it's revealed that he jumped out of the window himself, trying out a pair of "hypertrousers" that lets you jump with enough strength to shatter glass windows.
+There's even a track in the soundtrack called Defenestraight to my Heart.
+During standard gameplay, you have the ability to do this at will (if there's a window nearby).

 - The Matrix: Path of Neo has, at least, one level where you can throw Mooks out a window.